PatrickMcCornack/PNNL_Wildfire/README.md

 -----

 __F40_sampling__: Script to generate sample point layer to be used to train F40 model.
 Utilizes Arcpy and therefore requires an ArcGIS license with Spatial Analyst to run.
-NOTE: This is neither up-to-date nor functional at the time.
+NOTE: This is neither up-to-date nor functional at this time (5/30/2024).

 __fuels_attributes_raster_eval__: Script to evaluate raster results.
 Explores accuracy metrics as well as misclassification distributions.